Meta-Reinforcement Learning for Building Energy Management System: Proposed Solution

-In MetaEMS, we are given a set of $N_t$ training buildings, and each one is equipped with a base-learner $f$ to handle the scenario across different buildings.
+In \Name, we have a set of $N_t$ training buildings, and each one is equipped with a base-learner $f$ to handle the scenario across different buildings.
 Besides, we have a well-generalized meta-learner $\mathcal{M}$ to enhance the learning efficiency of target unseen buildings.
-As described in \cite{fujimoto2018addressing}, MetaEMS follows the design of the actor-critic method and the networks are parameterized by $\theta$ and $\phi$.
-Besides, it's also equipped with experience replay and target network.
+As described in \cite{fujimoto2018addressing}, \Name follows the design of the actor-critic method and the networks are parameterized by $\theta$ (critic network) and $\phi$ (actor network).
+Besides, it is also equipped with experience replay and target network.
 During the training process, the parameters of base-learner $f$ (i.e., ${\theta_1, . . . , \theta_{N_t} }$ and ${\phi_1, . . . , \phi_{N_t} }$) and the well-generalized meta-learner $\mathcal{M}(\cdot)$ are updated alternatively.
-The framework of MetaEMS is illustrated in Fig. \ref{framework}.
+The framework of \Name is illustrated in Fig. \ref{framework}.